 Full Master Marketing

-Students who major in marketing follow a master's degree program in business administration characterized by excellent teaching and research, a marked practical bias, and a distinctly international flavor.
+Students who major and minor in Marketing follow a master's degree program in Business Administration characterized by excellent teaching and research, a marked practical bias, and a distinctly international flavor.
 There are ample opportunities for improving analytical skills and social competence.
-The courses are taught by four professors (including a distinguished retired professor, Prof. Dr. Dr. h.c.
-Klaus Backhaus) and over thirty research assitants/academic staff members of the Marketing Center Münster (MCM).
+The courses are taught by a team of highly motivated professors and over thirty Research assistants/academic staff members of the Marketing Center Münster (MCM).

-Major Marketing courses focus on various facets of market-oriented management and are based on a two-stage approach: Marketing is defined as market-oriented management and students who specialize in this subject are trained both as specialists (marketing executives) and as all-rounders (general executives).
+Major and Minor Marketing courses focus on various facets of market-oriented management and are based on a two-stage approach: Marketing is defined as market-oriented management and students who specialize in this subject are trained both as specialists (Marketing executives) and as all-rounders (general executives).

-Courses leading to a full master's degree in marketing (major + minor in marketing) have been on offer since the winter semester 2015/16.
-By combining a major with a minor in marketing, students can specialize in and acquire a comprehensive knowledge of this field.
-Theoretical and practical aspects of marketing are considered from a different angle in each of the institutes that offer courses in this subject.
-Thus, for instance, there are courses in customer relationship management (CRM), direct marketing, sales management, media marketing, digital, and value-based marketing.
-The uniqueness of marketing as a special area of study is mirrored in the importance accorded to quantitative studies, the high degree of interaction between lecturers and students, and the program's distinct practical bent.
+By combining a Major with a Minor in Marketing, students can specialize in and acquire a comprehensive knowledge of this field.
+Theoretical and practical aspects of Marketing are considered from a different angle in each of the institutes that offer courses in this subject.
+Thus, for instance, there are courses in customer relationship management (CRM), Marketing analytics, sustainability, sales management, media Marketing, digital, and value-based Marketing.
+The uniqueness of Marketing as a special area of study is mirrored in the importance accorded to quantitative studies, the high degree of interaction between lecturers and students, and the program's distinct practical bent.
 The latter tendency is reinforced by the use of case studies and numerous lectures given by high-ranking business people.

 An Overview of the Courses on Offer

-The following diagram provides an overview of the courses on offer for students who wish to major and minor in marketing.
-Unforeseeable circumstances may necessitate changes (effective: August 23, 2018).
+The following diagram provides an overview of the courses on offer for students who wish to major and minor in Marketing.
+Unforeseeable circumstances may necessitate changes (effective: August 25, 2021).

-- (X) = Courses generally extend over the first and second terms of a semester.
+(X) = Courses generally extend over the first and second terms of a semester.
 Please check the respective course sites for exact schedules.

-- As a rule, students who wish to take part in a seminar in the winter semester have to sign up in August, while those who want to attend a seminar in the summer semester have to enrol in February.
-If you embark on your studies in the winter semester 2018-19, you will not be able to enrol for a seminar until the summer semester 2019.
+As a rule, students who wish to take part in a seminar in the winter semester have to sign up in August, while those who want to attend a seminar in the summer semester have to enrol in February.
+If you embark on your studies in the winter semester, you will not be able to enrol for a seminar until the following summer semester.